-- a.
-Temporary and probationary employees within the job classification selected for layoff shall be laid off first. - b.
+- Temporary and probationary employees within the job classification selected for layoff shall be laid off first. - b.
 Thereafter, the employee(s) with the least job classification seniority in the job classification (s) selected for layoff shall be laid off next. - c.
-Regular employees shall be laid off only after those layoffs within paragraph a of this provision described in this Article 27.6(a) have been exhausted.
+Regular employees shall be laid off only after those layoffs described in this Article 27.6(a) have been exhausted.